League of Corinth

-Background
+Philip II of Macedon and the ideas of Panhellenic unity

 From the mid-fourth century BC, the system of city-states (poleis) was gradually challenged by the ideas of pan-Hellenic unity, forwarded by some writers and orators, including Isocrates, who urged king Philip (in Isocrates' Philippus oration) to unify Greek powers against the Persians.
 Pan-Hellenic unity was only achieved with the rise of Macedon.
 Following his victory at the Battle of Chaeronea (337 BC), Philip was able to impose a settlement upon southern Greece, which all states accepted, with the exception of Sparta.
 Philip had no intention of besieging any city, nor indeed of conquering it, but rather he wanted the southern Greeks as his allies for his planned campaign against the Persians.
 In the months after the battle, he moved around Greece making peace with the states that opposed him, dealing with the Spartans, and installing garrisons.
 In mid 337 BC, he seems to have camped near Corinth and began the work to establish a league of the city-states, which would guarantee peace in Greece and provide Philip with military assistance against Persia.
 The principal terms of the concord were that all members became allied to each other, and to Macedon, and that all members were guaranteed freedom from attack, freedom of navigation, and freedom from interference in internal affairs.
 The council then declared war on Persia and voted Philip as strategos for the forthcoming campaign.

-Organization
+Organization by Philip II

 The League was governed by the Hegemon (leader) (strategos autokrator in a military context), the council (Synedrion), and the judges (Dikastai).
 Delegates of the member-states (Synedroi) were responsible for administering the common affairs of the League.
 They were summoned and presided over by a committee of presiding officers (Proedroi), chosen by lot in time of peace, and by the Hegemon in time of war.
 Decrees of the league were issued in Corinth, Athens, Delphi, Olympia and Pydna.
-The League maintained an army and a navy levied from member states in approximate proportion to their size, while Philip established Hellenic garrisons (commanded by phrourarchs, or garrison commanders) in Corinth, Thebes, Pydna and Ambracia.
+The League maintained an army and a navy levied from member states in approximate proportion to their size, while Philip established Macedonian garrisons (commanded by phrourarchs, or garrison commanders) in Corinth, Thebes, Pydna and Ambracia.